 - 4.3 For all proposed investments, NIE Networks provided a supporting annex, describing the need, optioneering and cost benefit analysis to support the investment.
 We used this information, together with load index data provided by NIE Networks for all substations and substation groups, to accept the proposed projects. - 4.4 Proposed least cost reinforcements at Armagh Main and Airport Road included above are the distribution costs associated with transmission projects and we therefore move these two projects to the D5 mechanism.
-We recognise that should the transmission projects not proceed then the cost of the distribution solutions may be higher than the amounts we have ring-fenced in the D5 mechanism.
-Regardless, we will assess the project costs when they are presented to us. - 4.5 Our draft determination of direct investment in RP6 and the associated outputs for Primary Network Reinforcement Projects is shown in Table 4.2.
+We recognise that should the transmission projects not proceed then the cost of the distribution solutions may be higher than the estimated amounts we have identified in the D5 mechanism.
+Regardless, we will assess the project costs if/when they are presented to us during RP6.